 The Blüthner hall is located in the main lobby.
 This bar is posh.
 Service is excellent, cakes are delicious and ambiance is so cool.
 Try to have a coffee or a champagne in this bar during day time.
 They also have high tea with bubbels…..

 The building is well lit in the night.

 The garden is very well laid out.
 The main restaurant serves inside and outside.
 During summer period outside will be too hot, but during winter time this will be a great spot.
 The day we arrived we had early breakfast and we decided to eat outside.
 Although early we noticed it became hot very fast.

 The pool is large and close to the beach.
 Pool service is excellent.
 A lot of life guards are at the pool.
 On each corner one life guard is located, a bit too much in my opinion as they have nothing to do (luckily).
 The pool is cooled, I like this.
 Temperature was still about 30 degrees Celsius.
 A great play ground for kids and adults.
 It was end of summer, so the ocean was even warmer than the pool.
 This is for Europeans a strange experience.

 A great hotel, very luxurious decorated by Fransisco Molon.
 Good ambiance, great atmosphere, beautiful property and very good staff.
 Several staff members knew us although we never met them before.
 A must visit when you are in Dubai.
-We did not like the restaurants (tried all restaurants except MiX by Alain Ducasse).
 We will return to this hotel in the near future.